1. About diclofenac

-Diclofenac can cause an ulcer in your stomach or gut if you take it for a long time or in big doses.
+Diclofenac tablets and capsules can cause an ulcer in your stomach or gut if you take them for a long time or in big doses.

 It's best to take the lowest dose that works for the shortest possible time.

-If you need to take diclofenac very often or you're taking a big dose, talk to your doctor about your pain.
+If you need to take diclofenac very often or you're taking a big dose, talk to your doctor about the best way to treat your pain.